top of page

 Just because an article comes from a well-respected financial institution, doesn't mean that they have only your best interests in mind.

-Regulatory Disclosure: Not Legal, Tax, or Securities Investment Advice:
+Regulatory Disclosure: Not Legal, Tax, or Securities Investment Advice

-David H. Kinder, RFC®, ChFC®, CLU® does offer general investment information for educational purposes and may propose alternative financial strategies that do not contain or include securities.
-He does also discuss the pros and cons of various kinds of accounts (such as IRS regulated retirement plans) and is considered incidental advice surrounding various strategies and solutions, but does not necessarily constitute advice on the underlying securities.
+David H. Kinder, RFC®, ChFC®, CLU® does provide general financial and investment-related information for educational purposes only and may propose alternative financial strategies that do not involve securities.
+Discussion of account types (including IRS-regulated retirement plans) is considered incidental to broader planning concepts and does not constitute advice regarding the underlying securities held within such accounts.

-For tax or legal services and advice, please consult a licensed professional in your state.
-Although the information has been gathered from sources believed to be reliable, please note that individual situations can vary and the information should be relied upon only when coordinated with individual professional advice.
+For legal or tax services, please consult a licensed professional in your state.
+Information is derived from sources believed to be reliable; however, individual circumstances vary, and no information should be relied upon without individualized professional coordination.

-David H. Kinder, RFC®, ChFC®, CLU® is a life, accident & health insurance agent in California (CA Insurance License #0E54187) and can easily be licensed to do business in other states.
+David H. Kinder, RFC®, ChFC®, CLU® is a licensed life, accident, and health insurance agent in California (CA Insurance License #0E54187) and may be licensed to conduct business in other states, where appropriate.

 David Kinder Insurance and Financial Wealth Solutions is the marketing name for David H. Kinder, RFC®, ChFC®, CLU® and is not affiliated with any other company.

-David Kinder Financial Consulting and Analysis Services offers separate financial analysis services that may be appropriate, offered by engagement agreement, and on a fee-for-service basis that does not offset commissions earned through product placement.
-Any recommendations through these services can be implemented with any licensed professional the client chooses, including David Kinder Insurance and Financial Wealth Solutions.
+David Kinder Financial Consulting and Analysis Services offers separate financial analysis and consulting services provided pursuant to written engagement agreements and on a fee-for-service basis.
+Fees for consulting services do not offset commissions earned through product placement.
+Any recommendations may be implemented with any licensed professional of the client’s choosing, including David Kinder Insurance and Financial Wealth Solutions.

-Insurance and annuity product guarantees are backed by the financial strength and claims-paying ability of the issuing company.
-Guarantees do not apply to the performance of any particular index option on fixed indexed insurance contracts, or on projected dividends on participating insurance contracts.
-Planning results are not guaranteed and are subject to individual situations and circumstances.
-Listing company client access links under the "Client Access" menu does not constitute any endorsement, filing, or approval of this website or its content by such listed companies.
-Client access links are provided for client convenience only.
+Planning outcomes are not guaranteed and are subject to individual circumstances.
+Listing company client-access links under the “Client Access” menu does not constitute endorsement, approval, or review of this website or its content by such companies.
+Links are provided for client convenience only.

-The RFC® designation is conferred and issued by the International Association of Registered Financial Consultants (IARFC) and is used by permission.
+The RFC® designation is conferred by the International Association of Registered Financial Consultants and is used by permission.

-The marks of CLU® and ChFC® are the property of The American College of Financial Services, which reserves sole rights to its use, and is used by permission.
+CLU® and ChFC® are marks of The American College of Financial Services, which reserves sole rights to their use.

-© David Kinder Insurance and Financial Wealth Solutions; All Rights Reserved
+© David H. Kinder, RFC®, ChFC®, CLU®, doing business as David Kinder Insurance and Financial Wealth Solutions; All Rights Reserved

 Privacy Policy | Accessibility Policy